top of page

 Halifax Public Gardens

-The Halifax Public Gardens is a Victorian era park that is conveniently located to the southwest of the citadel.
-Its a beautiful park filled with flowers, charming gazebos, and a delightful duck pond full of friendly ducks.
-It is a great spot to take a picnic blanket for lunch or to relax after a busy day exploring the city, and what’s more, it’s a free activity!
+The Halifax Public Gardens is a Victorian era park that is located to the southwest of the citadel.
+Its a beautiful park filled with flowers, gazebos, a duck pond and plenty of space for kids to run around.

 Take a Harbour Hopper Tour

-Just like many other cities, Halifax offers its own version of an amphibious hopper tour - the Harbour Hopper Tour.
 These tours are not only enjoyable for kids but also provide a fantastic way to explore the main attractions while learning some interesting Hali-facts (excuse the Dad joke!).

 Take the Alderney Ferry to Dartmouth

 Catching the Alderney Ferry across to Dartmouth is only a 15 minute ride and is a great way to take in some of the best views of Halifax harbour.
-The ferry ride is very reasonably priced as it only costs $2.75 return for adults and is free for kids. it’s worth noting that you need to give exact change in cash, although they do have change machines in the terminal.
+The ferry ride is very reasonably priced as it only costs $2.75 return for adults and is free for kids.

-However the stunning views of Halifax isn’t the only reason you should visit Dartmouth.
-It has some of the best playgrounds, both indoor and outdoor, suitable for all ages.
 There are two indoor options; the Get Air Trampoline Park and the Kids Fun Factory, which are great options for when the weather is rainy.
 There is also a splash park and playground at the Dartmouth-Cole harbour for when the sun decides to come out as well.

 The Discovery Centre